libsemigroups/libsemigroups_pybind11/docs/source/data-structures/suffix-trees/index.rst

 ..
-Copyright (c) 2024 Joseph Edwards
+Copyright (c) 2023-2024 J. D. Mitchell

    Distributed under the terms of the GPL license version 3.

    The full license is in the file LICENSE, distributed with this software.

-Aho-Corasick
+Suffix Trees
 ============

-This page describes the functionality related to Aho-Corasick's algorithm.
+This page describes the functionality related to Ukkonen's algorithm and generalised suffix trees in ``libsemigroups_pybind11``.

 .. toctree::
    :maxdepth: 1

    class
    helpers